syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ### Creating new column and renderer

-You can create a new column by deriving [GridColumn](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridColumn.html) and new cell renderer by overriding the predefined renderer in SfDataGrid.
-Below steps demonstrates how to create the sparkline column as a custom column.
+You can create a new column by deriving [GridColumn](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridColumn.html) and create new a cell renderer by overriding the predefined renderer in SfDataGrid.
+The following steps describe how to create a sparkline column as a custom column.

 #### Creating custom column